The Best $2000 Premium Gaming PC Build – April 2026

 • The 34-inch Gaming Monitor

 Are you ready for serious big-screen gaming?
-Then feast your eyes on this 34″ monitor from Asus, which breaks new ground in terms of features and performance per dollar.
+Then feast your eyes on this 34″ monitor from Acer, which breaks new ground in terms of features and performance per dollar.
 It has an ultra-wide 3440 x 1440 curved VA panel, a fast 180Hz refresh rate, and FreeSync Premium technology to keep your frames running smoothly.
-It also offers a height-adjustable stand (unusual at this pricepoint), plus the Extreme Low Motion Blur option.
+It also offers a height-adjustable stand (unusual at this pricepoint), plus HDR400 certification.

 The Guru’s Tip